cloudevents/spec/cloudevents/extensions/data-classification.md

   auditing and access policies based upon classification.
 - When an event payload is subjected to regulation and therefore retention policies apply.
-For example, having event retention policies based upon data classification or to enable automated data purging durable topics.
+For example, having event retention policies based upon data classification or to enable automated data purging of durable topics.